CD-Innovate/P-Cube/README.md

 |[1802.08435](https://arxiv.org/pdf/1802.08435.pdf) | WaveRNN (vocoder) | Efficient Neural Audio Synthesis | [fatchord/WaveRNN](https://github.com/fatchord/WaveRNN) |
 |[1703.10135](https://arxiv.org/pdf/1703.10135.pdf) | Tacotron (synthesizer) | Tacotron: Towards End-to-End Speech Synthesis | [fatchord/WaveRNN](https://github.com/fatchord/WaveRNN)
 |[1710.10467](https://arxiv.org/pdf/1710.10467.pdf) | GE2E (encoder)| Generalized End-To-End Loss for Speaker Verification | This repo |

-## News
-**10/01/22**: I recommend checking out [CoquiTTS](https://github.com/coqui-ai/tts).
-It's a good and up-to-date TTS repository targeted for the ML community.
-It can also do voice cloning and more, such as cross-language cloning or voice conversion.

-**28/12/21**: I've done a [major maintenance update](https://github.com/CorentinJ/Real-Time-Voice-Cloning/pull/961).
-Mostly, I've worked on making setup easier.
-Find new instructions in the section below.

-**14/02/21**: This repo now runs on PyTorch instead of Tensorflow, thanks to the help of @bluefish.

-**13/11/19**: I'm now working full time and I will rarely maintain this repo anymore.
-To anyone who reads this:
-- **If you just want to clone your voice (and not someone else's):** I recommend our free plan on [Resemble.AI](https://www.resemble.ai/).
-You will get a better voice quality and less prosody errors.
-- **If this is not your case:** proceed with this repository, but you might end up being disappointed by the results.
-If you're planning to work on a serious project, my strong advice: find another TTS repo.
-Go [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning/issues/364) for more info.

-**20/08/19:** I'm working on [resemblyzer](https://github.com/resemble-ai/Resemblyzer), an independent package for the voice encoder (inference only).
-You can use your trained encoder models from this repo with it.

 ## Setup